ambshobby/JSDMumbai04AMBER/JAVA8Features/MethodReferences/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

-## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

-Certainly!
-Here’s a comparative example in Java illustrating the use of a regular method, a lambda expression, and a method reference.
-I’ll also include the advantages and disadvantages of each approach.

 ### Example Scenario
 We'll create a simple class with a method to compare two strings and sort a list of names.